Prima699/projectcatalog/readme.md

 - More Validation form include
 - Price input auto generate following Rupiah currency or dollar
 - Image of product_pic must be fixed
+- Flagging for product can be displayed at Frontend Web

 from me just that things I should update next that's it from me, I start develop from wednesday 7th. sorry my fault not checking my mail inbox.